 In 2002, PAG developed a model to assist in forecasting regional transportation funds.
 Because population is a key factor in transportation funding distribution, the model incorporates the latest U.S. census data and the Arizona Department of Economic Security's (DES) population forecasts for the state and region.
 The model also can estimate funding distributions based on legislative changes.
 As bills are introduced that may impact transportation funding, features of a bill or budget plan can be incorporated into the model forecasts.

-Federal fund forecasts are based on six-year transportation bills.
+Federal fund forecasts are based on multi-year transportation bills.
 Historical values from prior federal legislation are used to develop forecasting trends.
 The model also has the capability to run various federal scenarios and compare proposed changes on the federal level.